Skip to main content

 Notice that in any case, the CLI is enabled when the device is open.
 This is useful for Secure Boot because CLI access is expected to be normally needed during production as the HAB/AHAB key programming and closing procedure is done through that CLI.

-When hardening is enabled at build-time the following will take place:
+When hardening is enabled at build-time the following takes place:

 &{/} {